sola-st/ChangeGuard/evaluation/README.md

 ### Pythonic Transformations (RIdiom)

 1. For this we use [RIdiom](https://pypi.org/project/RefactoringIdioms/).
 However since it is difficult to set up we include our adjusted version in the `ridiom` directory.
+2. Install RIdiom as module: in `./evaluation/ridiom/RIdiom` directory by executing `pip install .` (requires Python 3.9).
-2. Manually add missing dependencies (you can test if it works by running `python3 main.py` in `./evaluation/ridiom/RIdiom/RefactoringIdioms/`).
+3. Manually add missing dependencies (you can test if it works by running `python3 main.py` in `./evaluation/ridiom/RIdiom/RefactoringIdioms/`).
+We needed to install pathos: `pip install pathos`
-3. Run `python3 create_func_files.py` to create functions for transformations.
+5. Run `python3 create_func_files.py` to create functions for transformations.
-4. Copy `./func_files` directory into source directory of RIdiom (same directory as main.py)
+6. Copy `./func_files` directory into source directory of RIdiom (same directory as main.py).
-5. In the same directory run `python3 runner.py`.
+7. In the same directory run `python3 runner.py`.
+8. Manually fix errors in transformed code in `./RefactoringIdioms/RefactoringIdiomsOutputdir/`.
+Function 34, 212, 220, 223, 224, 231, 262, 268, and 285 needs to be fixed.
-6. Navigate back to the `ridiom` directory and run `python3 create_changes.py`
+9. Navigate back to the `ridiom` directory and run `python3 create_changes.py`.
-7. Previous step will most likely not succeed because of indentation erros => manually fix indentation errors in created files (files have been placed in `./RIdiom/RefactoringIdioms/RefactoringIdiomsOutputdir/` directory)
-8. Use the resulting `transformation_changes.json` file as input to LExecutorCC.
+10. Use the resulting `transformation_changes.json` file as input to LExecutorCC.

 ## RQ2: Retraining model